euknyaz/micro-serv/README.md

-# Micro-sock - dummy microservice
+# Micro-serv - mock of microservice

 A tiny golang application simulating a microservice.
 It